-Goldman denies aluminum conflicts
+Goldman spars with lawmakers over aluminum conflicts

 Goldman Sachs Group Inc. executives sparred with lawmakers over accusations that its aluminum business improperly influenced prices and that the firm’s traders had unfair access to market-moving data.